kyuhyongpark/boolmore/comparison/bonesis/README.md

 ## Description

-1. constraints and extra edges are implemented in aeon file
+1. Constraints and extra edges are implemented in aeon file
     - "fixed" constraint is implemented by specifying the function in aeon file.
     - "regulatory" constraint is implemented by specifying the regulation as "->" or "-|" in the aeon file.
 Other regulations are written as "->?" or "-|?", which allows them to be non-functional.
     - "necessary" constraint cannot be implemented fully.
 Instead, they are implemented as "regulatory".
     - "group" constraint is implemented by creating new nodes with fixed inputs, and making this node regulate the original target.
 For example, PC and PLDalpha regulating PC in a group is implemented by creating a node PLDalpha_complex that has a rule `PC & PLDalpha` which regulates PA.
     - Extra edges are added into the aeon file from the beginning.

 2. Experimental results categorized as "OFF/Some", "Some", and "Some/ON" are ignored.
 This is because there is no way in bonesis to specify that a certain node must oscillate or be bistable.